-Cheltam had shoulder-length dark-brown hair pulled back in a neat tail.
-His face was narrow, masculine planes and lines that hinted at a rough life.
+Cheltam had shoulder-length, dark-brown hair pulled back in a neat tail.
+His face was narrow, filled with masculine planes and lines that hinted at a rough life.
 His nose was strong, his chin square and hinting at stubbornness.
 The stark cheekbones and exotically slanted eyes made her think of a jungle cat’s—golden and mesmerizing if one stared too long

 “Cheltam.”
 She waited, wanting to hear him acknowledge his name.

 “Wheller had said you were a man who could help.”
-She wanted to smack the satisfaction off his handsome face.
-Instead she trembled and shrunk smaller.
+She wanted to smack the arrogance off his handsome face.
+Instead, she trembled and shrunk smaller.
 “Why won’t you help me?”
 Calling on the helplessness she’d felt all too often during her short life, she willed tears to her eyes.
 By the blessed suns, she managed to squeeze one over her left lid.

 In seconds, she’d taken the cloth, and Dreyk, to his knees.
 A wrist lock kept him down while she pinched the nerves on his neck, at a spot at the base of his skull, to knock him out.
 As he tumbled to the floor, she crouched before shooting into the air, meeting the blow Cheltam aimed her way.
 She saw his eyes widen as his fist met her open hand.